rust-embedded/wg/rfcs/0377-mutex-trait.md

 ## Helpers

-A concerned that has been raised is that taking multiple locks can lead to excessive rightward drift as:
+A concern that has been raised is that taking multiple locks can lead to excessive rightward drift as:

 ```rust
 a.lock(|a| {